Code4SA/gazettes/README.md

 # TO DO
 - more specific dict for outline
+- Issn sometimes is undetected (image?)- adjust for that
-- rewrite using classes: class per gazette type
+- rewrite using classes and objects: class per gazette type
 - switch to PostgreSQL